gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 Adding an element to a sorted list requires us to first find the index in which to insert the new value and then each subsequent item must be shifted before a new item can be inserted.

-Finding an item is an O(log n) operation because we can use binary search to find the index to insert into.
+Finding an item is an O(log n) operation because we can use [binary search](https://www.geeksforgeeks.org/python-program-for-binary-search/) to find the index to insert into.
 Then shifting each element over to the right is an O(n) operation.
-Because the larger term dominates insertion is an O(n) operation.
+Because the larger operation dominates, insertion is an O(n) operation.

 ![Adding an element to a sorted array](images/adding-sorted-array-element.png)